christsven/H.E.A.T/factions/eufor-forces.md

 ![piranha picture](../factions/ressources/piranha3.excalidraw.png)

 The main IFV used by belgian armoured infantry.
-The belgian army fields a range of variants:
+The belgian army fields a range of variants, from APCs to IFVs to command units.
 <ul>
 <li>APC - default configuration</li>
 <li>DF30 - IFV variant with RWS</li>